niazahamd89/PosePlusSeg/README.md

 ```
 - Please correctly give the path to the `dataset folder` and `check point files` in the `config.py` file.
--Currently we only support single-gpu training (Recommended: TITAN RTX).
+- Currently we only support single-gpu training (Recommended: TITAN RTX).
 ```

 # Testing